laaumartin/Chaos_Theory/README.md

-# Non-linear Dynamical Systems with Chaotic Behaviour
+# Non-linear Dynamical Systems with Chaotic Behaviour: an application on rumour spreading on social media.

 This repository contains all Python scripts used to generate the figures in the Bachelor's Thesis on chaos theory and its application on rumour spreading on social media.